-A child’s vision changes rapidly as their bodies grow and develop.
+It’s important for parents and teachers to be on the lookout for problems with visual processing, as they can interfere with a child’s academics, social life, and extracurricular endeavors.
 This is especially evident during the school years when reading, writing, homework, and after-school activities become a part of their normal daily routine.

-What Is Vision Therapy?
+What is Vision Therapy?

 Vision therapy is compared to physical therapy, only for the eyes instead of the entire body.
 The techniques and exercises can teach the eyes to improve specific areas of vision, such as focus, eye teaming, hand-eye coordination, and visual tracking, among other skills.
 The doctor may include prisms or special eyeglasses to boost the therapy program.

 Most children’s vision therapy takes place in our office and usually once a week.
 You’ll be instructed to continue some of the exercises at home for 15-20 minutes daily, which will support the in-office treatment.

 At What Age Can Children Begin Vision Therapy?